mdgrs-mei/PowerShellRun/CONTRIBUTING.md

 - File an issue and follow the `Feature Request` issue form.

 ## Making Pull Requests

+When you make a code contribution, you must agree that the content you submit is provided under the project [license](https://github.com/mdgrs-mei/PowerShellRun/blob/main/LICENSE).
+To make a PR, please follow the steps below:

 - File an issue by following the above guidelines before making a PR
 - In the issue, suggest that you are willing to make a PR